infrasonar/docs/docs/application/rules.md

     If toBefore we can send a message using SMS or WhatsApp to your phone we need to know your phone number.<br>
     Your can manage your phone number in your profile.

+The next paragraphs outline each of the tabs when configuring rules.

 ### General

 ![Rules screenshot general](../images/application_rules_screenshot_01.png)

-To start, select how you'd like this rule to notify you by selecting a **rule kind** :material-numeric-1-circle:{ .red }.
-The choices are:
+To start, select how you'd like this rule to notify you by selecting a **rule kind** :material-numeric-1-circle:{ .red }:

 * Email
 * webhook